brien/tankgame/README.md

 # tankgame
 A simple 3D video game for Mac OS/Linux/Windows using OpenGL and SDL.
 This project was originally started around 2003 and serves mostly as a playground.
+Other libs used: SDL_ttf and SDL_mixer.